angular/angular/aio/content/guide/schematics-for-libraries.md

     * The `build` script compiles your schematic using the custom `tsconfig.schematics.json` file.
     * The `postbuild` script copies the schematic files after the `build` script completes.
-    * Both the `build` and the `postbuild` scripts require dependencies that are found in their parent directory.
+    * Both the `build` and the `postbuild` scripts require the `copyfiles` and `typescript` dependencies.
-      They can be installed by running `npm install` prior to running the scripts.
+      To install them, navigate to their path defined in `devDependencies` and run `npm install` before running the scripts.

 ## Providing generation support